 The MX Sport has six search modes: Coin and Jewelry, All metal, Beach, Prospecting, Hi Trash and Relic.
 MX sport has the automatic ground balance with tracking controls.
 Basically, the track control, tracks any changes in the mineralization content and adjusts the detector accordingly.
 This control improves the metal detector’s performance ability and enables to detect targets more precisely.

 Along with that, the White’s MX Sport offers the salt track feature, which is greatly advantageous in wet salt grounds.
 It basically programs the detector to search in wet salt grounds more effectively, since wet salt is conductive like a metal target.
 Salt track can be used for beach hunting and even for relic hunting in heavily wet salt fields, like farm fields.

 The MX sport has 22 tone audio ID, which provides more information about the target identification.
 With its ruggedness and amazing features, White’s MX Sport is highly recommended for beach and coin hunting.

 16. Minelab CTX 3030

-The CTX 3030 is compatible in both land and water, being waterproof to up to 10 ft.
+The CTX 3030 a top of the line metal detector that is compatible in both land and water, being waterproof to up to 10 ft.
 It has the target trace feature, which shows real time animation and can be used to identify individual targets amongst many items.
 This is particularly helpful in trashy locations.